Last modified on August 2022

 people of all age groups.

-Squints may be constant (if occurs all the time) or maybe intermittent (if it happens sometimes).
+Squints may be constant (if occur all the time) or maybe intermittent (if it happens sometimes).
 In some cases, the same eye deviates every time (unilateral) whereas in other cases, the eyes may show an alternate pattern of turning.

-Depending on the direction of the movement of the deviated eye, strabismus types are classified into the following:
+Depending on the direction of the movement of the deviated eye, strabismus types are classified into the following: Look at the following squint eye images.

 marked by upward turning